microsoft/clarity/packages/clarity-js/README.md

 This project has adopted the [Microsoft Open Source Code of Conduct](https://opensource.microsoft.com/codeofconduct/).
 For more information see the [Code of Conduct FAQ](https://opensource.microsoft.com/codeofconduct/faq/) or contact [opencode@microsoft.com](mailto:opencode@microsoft.com) with any additional questions or comments.

 Happy coding!

+## License

+This project is primarily licensed under the MIT License.
+However, it includes code from the [`web-vitals`](https://github.com/GoogleChrome/web-vitals) project, which is licensed under the Apache License, Version 2.0.

+### Attribution

+This project includes files derived from the `web-vitals` project by Google LLC, which is licensed under the [Apache License, Version 2.0](https://www.apache.org/licenses/LICENSE-2.0).
+You may obtain a copy of the license in the file [`LICENSE-APACHE`](./LICENSE-APACHE) or at the URL above.
+The original source code can be found [here](https://github.com/GoogleChrome/web-vitals).